ducopro/events3/README.md

 events3
 =======

-Basix PHP Fframework with event-handling and lazy loading
+Basic PHP Fframework with event-handling and lazy loading